-- Three courses in mathematics - Three courses in English Language Arts - Three courses in science, to include instruction in Earth/Space, Life, and Physical Science - Three courses in Social Studies, to include instruction in World History, Civics, and U.S. History
+- Three courses in Mathematics

+- Three courses in English Language Arts

+- Three courses in Science

+- Three courses in Social Studies, to include instruction in World History, Civics, and U.S. History.

+- One of the three Social Studies courses must be Civics.
+There is a statewide, standardized end of course exam for Civics that must be taken and factored in as 30% of a student's course grade.